 Where will I be staying during JAX STP?

-Students will live in a residential hall on the University of North Florida campus, called the Crossings.
+Students will live in a residential hall on the University of North Florida campus.
 Rooms house 3-4 students (these students also are all on the same team for summer-long training).
 The rooms are equipped with 5 twin beds so that each student has their own bed.

 How much does the program cost?

 The total cost for the summer program in Jacksonville is $2800 plus an application fee.
 If you happen to apply and not get accepted to the program, your application fee will be refunded.
 This price includes all room, board, program expenses, and meals (excluding Saturday dinner and Sunday lunch).
 This fee also covers special projects and overnight trips which are included as a part of the program curriculum and overall development for the students.
 The program is designed to provide all expenses that are connected with the full summer.
 All meals are included with the exception of Saturday dinner and Sunday lunch which are generally times that students choose to go out with their fellow team members or others and eat on their own.

 We understand the challenge parents face in giving approval for their son or daughter to spend lots of money to participate in JAX STP.
 That is especially challenging when those parents are often making a sacrifice to simply help their child to get through the expensive college years.